marjoram substitute

 #4.
 Lemon Thyme

-Lemon thyme is very similar in taste and appearance to regular thyme, however, it has a more pronounced citrus flair.
+Lemon thyme is very similar in taste and appearance to regular thyme, however, it has a more pronounced citrusy flavor.
 Use it in the same way as you would regular thyme.

 #5.
 Sage

 Sage has dark green oblong leaves with a slightly fuzzy texture.
-Sage doesn’t have the same pine and citrus notes but its earthy and peppery flavor also brings savouriness and depth which makes it a good replacement for marjoram.
+Sage doesn’t have the same pine and citrus notes but its peppery and earthy flavor also brings savouriness and depth which makes it a good alternative for marjoram.

 Quantity: Replace sage in equal quantities.
-When using the dried herbs as a placement for fresh herbs use only a third of the quantity required.
+When using a dried substitute as a replacement for fresh herbs use only a third of the quantity required.

 Best for: pork, duck, chicken, vegetables, fatty meats, pasta, stews, sauces, flavored butter, and omelets.